-The Secretary of the Meeting shall be responsible for the organisation of the meeting.
+The Secretary of the Meeting, who shall have attended a seminar and passed an examination unless specific permission to the contrary has been granted by MSA, shall be responsible for the organisation of the meeting.
 In particular, he/she shall:

-- i) check the validity of all entries received and report such to the organisation committee; - ii) check or cause to be checked, and retain copies of, the competitors' licences (see GCR 98) as well as the age eligibility of the competitor for the class/category entered; - iii) during the meeting maintain the Official Notice Board(s); - iv) publish official bulletins from the Stewards of the Meeting and information from the Clerk of the Course on the Official Notice Board(s); - v) send all necessary documentation to officials and competitors before, during and after the meeting (copying the relevant MSA Sport Coordinator at the same time); - vi) advise all the officials (including the timekeepers) of any change of driver, subject to the Stewards of the Meeting having agreed to such change; - vii) if necessary, assist the Clerk of the Course to compile his final report.
+i) check the validity of all entries received and report such to the organisation committee;

+- ii) check or cause to be checked, and retain copies of, the competitors' licences (see GCR 98) as well as the age eligibility of the competitor for the class/category entered; - iii) during the meeting maintain the Official Notice Board(s); - iv) publish official bulletins from the Stewards of the Meeting and information from the Clerk of the Course on the Official Notice Board(s); - v) send all necessary documentation to officials and competitors before, during and after the meeting (copying the relevant MSA Sport Coordinator at the same time); - vi) advise all the officials (including the timekeepers) of any change of driver, subject to the Stewards of the Meeting having agreed to such change; - vii) if necessary, assist the Clerk of the Course to compile his final report.